 ‘Everlasting consequences’: World reacts to US attacks on Iran

+World reacts to US attacks on Iran

 A roundup of reactions as US joins Israel’s war and attacks three Iranian nuclear sites after days of speculation over US involvement in the conflict.